ZaviiNet-Studios/MasterServer-Console/README.md

 `CreateStandbyGameServers`: Create game servers in standby to handle incoming player connections.

-'UsePlayFab' : by Default Validating Playfab is disabled set it to true and enter in your TitleID and Dev Key.
+`UsePlayFab` : by Default Validating Playfab is disabled set it to true and enter in your TitleID and Dev Key.

-'PlayFabTitleID' : Fill your Title ID Here
+`PlayFabTitleID` : Fill your Title ID Here

-'DeveloperSecretKey' : Add Secret Key
+`DeveloperSecretKey` : Add Secret Key

 # Usage